ritu456286/TC-Prediction-in-Pancreatic-and-Colon-Cancer/README.md

 - **Python**
 - **Dataset**: PAIP 2023 challenge Dataset
-- **U-Net**: A convolutional neural network architecture designed for image segmentation.
+- **U-Net**: from segmentation-models, a convolutional neural network architecture designed for image segmentation.
 - **Semantic Segmentation**: Applied to accurately segment the nuclei from histopathology images.
-- **Nuclei Count**: Methods for counting tumor cell nuclei within the segmented images.
+- **Nuclei Count**: Methods for counting tumor cell nuclei within the segmented images, used morphological operations.
-- **Watershed Algorithm**: A post-processing technique used to separate closely-packed nuclei.
+- **Metaheristics** - To be applied, to optimize the architecture.

 ## Results